Saturday, June 23, 2007

 totally dominant in three short years.

-is to advertise where you get
+The lesson here is to advertise where you get

 results regardless of the medium.
 That may be